A possible solution to the which-way problem of quantum interference: Implications for our fundamental understanding of uncertainties

-In terms of the experimentally observable evidence, the dependence of path fluctuations on the position $p$ at which the particle is found in the interference pattern is directly observable in the form of the conditional probabilities $P(V|p)$ describing the magnitude of the effect of the local polarization rotations.
+The dependence of path fluctuations on the position $p$ at which the particle is found in the interference pattern is directly observable in the form of the conditional probabilities $P(V|p)$ describing the magnitude of the effect of the local polarization rotations.
 This evidence demonstrates conclusively that the outcomes of interference measurements provide non-trivial which-path information.
 In the present case, the paths are symmetric and the information is obtained by evaluating the fluctuations.
-It may be worth noting that the general theory presented in \cite{Hof21} also predicts the possibility of error-free path measurements by two-path interferometry, an effect that has recently been demonstrated using neutron interferometry \cite{Spo22}.
+This is a special case of the general method presented in \cite{Hof21}, where no feedback compensation is needed because the best estimate of the differences between the paths is always zero, independent of the measurement outcome.
+In the case of two-path interference at zero phase difference, it has already been shown that error-free fractional values of the path presence can be obtained when the input state is biased in the two paths \cite{Lem22}.
 In general, the precise analysis of the effects of weak operations in the paths of an interference experiment indicates that there is a well-defined correlation between the outcome of the interference experiment and the presence of each individual particle in the paths.
-The evidence shows that the assignment of a single path to a particle is not valid when the final measurement is sensitive to the interference between the paths.
-The which-way problem can be solved by observing that each particle is partially present in both of the paths.
-Interference is possible because a particle detected in a double slit interference pattern has partially passed through each of the two slits, where constructive interference is associated with a partial presence of the particle in both slits and destructive interference is associated with a negative path presence in one of the paths.
-Importantly, the apparent ``reality'' of a particle localized in a slit is only recovered when a strong measurement interactions physically distinguishes the two paths.
-The precise effects of weak interactions thus support the conclusion that the components of a superposition do not represent physical realities unless the corresponding measurements are actually performed.
+We would like to stress that the only empirically valid definition of the presence of a particle at a specific location is given by the effects of local interactions with the particle.
+In the present paper, we have solved the which-way problem by evaluating the effects of local polarization rotations on the polarization of particles observed in the interference pattern.
+The delocalization of the particles that we observe is physical because it has quantitative physical effects.
+It may seem counter intuitive that the particles would be localized if they were detected in the slits, but it should be kept in mind that our intuition is based on the assumption that we can observe objects with negligible interactions.
+In the quantum mechanical limit, weak interactions provide statistical information that is fundamentally different from the direct observation of reality that our intuition imagines.
+As we have shown here, the fluctuations of weak interactions are nonetheless sufficient to identify the values taken by the particle presence between the source and the detector.